yapang Arts Placements

 Read more about Gammin: a story of young mob in cyanotype.

-Image: Wanjun Carpenter in collaboration with students from Toronto Clontarf Academy Untitled 2021 (detail). cyanotypes on cotton, soundscape (duration: 00:05:30 min) from the exhibition Gammin: A story of young mob in cyanotype 2021, Museum of Art and Culture yapang.
+Image at top: Wanjun Carpenter in collaboration with students from Toronto Clontarf Academy Untitled 2021 (detail). cyanotypes on cotton, soundscape (duration: 00:05:30 min) from the exhibition Gammin: A story of young mob in cyanotype 2021, Museum of Art and Culture yapang.